 In other cases, and before selling a part of the house, the possibility of maintaining the condominium and renting it is studied to obtain a monthly economic return that will be distributed among the co-owners according to their percentage of the property.
 This option is viable, although all owners must agree to the rental conditions.

-Finally, if any of the owners resides in the house, before agreeing to the sale, they can agree to pay a rent on their part.
-Of course, and as in the previous case, this solution is only valid if all the joint owners reach that agreement, since they are not legally obliged to accept it.
+Finally, if any of the owners reside in the house, before agreeing to the sale, they can agree to pay rent on their part.
+Of course, and as in the previous case, this solution is only valid if all the joint owners reach that agreement since they are not legally obliged to accept it.